-General Fund expenditures increased by \$3,893,287 or 1.68% in total from the previous fiscal year.
-The greatest increase in expenditures was recognized in instruction and instructional support which is directly related to our student enrollment increase which is depicted on Graph 2.
-Capital outlay projects decreased throughout the County by 27% and General Administrative and Central Support expenditures were reduced by more than 8% for the year in General Fund!
-Additionally, Debt Service expenditures decreased in FY16 due to reduction in outstanding notes payables.
+General Fund expenditures increased by \$8,633,389 or 3.7% in total from the previous fiscal year.
+Capital Outlay expenditures increased significantly which is directly related to new construction and building additions/improvements throughout the county.
+Additionally, General Administrative and Central Support expenditures increased by 21.5% for the year in General Fund.
+Debt Service expenditures decreased considerably in fiscal year 2017 due to reduction in outstanding notes payables.

-General Fund revenues exceeded expenditures and uses of funds by \$23,980,148.
+General Fund revenues exceeded expenditures and uses of funds by \$23,597,106.

 Special Revenue Fund - The Special Revenue Fund accounts for all of the federal funds that flow through the State Department of Education which includes the Child Nutrition Fund.
 In addition, this fund includes the restricted Sales Tax Fund, the e-Rate Fund and the Local School Public Funds.
-The beginning fund balance was \$32,308,699.
-Recognizing an excess of \$1,680,094 for the fiscal year, the ending fund balance for FY 2016 reflected \$33,988,793.
+The beginning fund balance was \$33,988,793.
+Recognizing an excess of \$15,912,521 for the fiscal year, the ending fund balance for fiscal year 2017 reflected \$49,901,314.
 The excess for the year is primarily comprised of excesses in the Child Nutrition Fund and the Sales Tax Fund.